Zaroxqs/Zaroxqs/README.md

 ## Right Now
 - I wish to gain more expertise and a professional background in coding
-- Hmu on Discord if you want: zaroxqs
 - I have a cat